sjelms/bibtex-to-markdown/titles/@Yeni-Letsoko2019-ie.md

 ---

 > [!bibliography]
 > Yeni-Letsoko, Vuyiswa, Nischolan Pillay.
-Unknown Year.
-“Industry 4.0 and its impact on skills development on built environment professionals -  A South African perspective.”
+2019.
+“Industry 4.0 and its impact on skills development on built environment professionals: A South African perspective.”